Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Experiments

+\textbf{Datasets.} We first evaluate all the losses on two 2D medical image segmentation applications, including two Polyp segmentation benchmarks, i.e. KVasir and CVC-ClinicDB, and one Retinal Lesions segmentation dataset \citep{Wei2020RetinalLesion}.
+Then, we extend all the losses to 3D medical image segmentation and evaluate on \revA{three} standard datasets, i.e. \revA{Pancreas \& Tumor, Liver \& Tumor \citep{antonelli2021medical}, and AMOS\citep{ji2022amos}}.
+Here, we present the description of all the data sets used in our experiments.

+$\bullet~$ \textbf{KVasir \citep{jha2020kvasir} and CVC-ClinicDB \citep{BERNAL201599cvc}} are two popular polyp datasets.
+KVasir contains $1,000$ samples in highly variant resolutions from $487\times332$ to $1920\times1072$ pixels, and CVC-ClinicDB contains $612$ images of $388\times284$ size.
+Samples from both sets are collected from substantial specularities, with great variability in polyp types, sizes and appearances.
+For both data sets, we follow the training setting in \citep{fan2020pra} by using $80\%$ samples for training, $10\%$ for validation, and by evaluating on the rest as testing samples.

-$\bullet~$ \textbf{Retinal Lesions}\cite{Wei2020RetinalLesion} is a large collection of color fundus images.
-A panel of 45 experienced ophthalmologist was formed to label this dataset and each image was assigned to at least three annotators to get trustworthy pixel-level lesions annotations\cite{Wei2020RetinalLesion}.
-In our experiments, we employ its public version\footnote{\url{https://github.com/WeiQijie/retinal-lesions}}, consisting of $1,593$ samples.
-To cover the widely used binary setting of Dice-related losses, we first conduct our experiments in the binary scenario (segment the lesion region versus background).
-The dataset is randomly divided into training ($70\%$), validation ($10\%$) and test ($20\%$) set, whose images are resized to $512\times 512$.
-The standard encoder-decoder segmentation architecture is used, with difference settings of encoder (Res34 and Res50\cite{He2016resnet}) and decoder (FPN\cite{Lin2017FPN} and Unet\cite{Ronn2015Unet}), whose implementations are publicly available\footnote{\url{https://github.com/qubvel/segmentation_models.pytorch}}.
-We train the model during 60 epochs with batch size set to 8 via Adam optimizer.
-The initial learning rate is set to 1e-4 and halved if the loss on the validation set does not decrease within 5 epochs.
+$\bullet~$ \textbf{Retinal Lesions} \citep{Wei2020RetinalLesion} is a large collection of color fundus images.
+A panel of 45 experienced ophthalmologist was formed to label this dataset and each image was assigned to at least three annotators to get trustworthy pixel-level lesions annotations \citep{Wei2020RetinalLesion}.
+In our experiments, we employ its public version\footnote{\url{https://github.com/WeiQijie/retinal-lesions}}, consisting of $1,593$ samples and conduct our experiments in the binary scenario (i.e. segmenting the lesion region versus background).
+The data set is randomly divided into training ($70\%$), validation ($10\%$) and testing ($20\%$) sets, with the images being resized to $512\times 512$.